-The fishery was open under mark-selective regulations from April 1-May 3, May 26, May 28, and June 4-15.
-The daily bag limit for adult Chinook was one hatchery fish for much of the season but the bag limit was increased to two adult hatchery Chinook for June 4-15.
-Washington's permanent regulations allowing only hand-casted lines to be used on the Washington shore downstream of Tower Island when the area is open for hatchery spring Chinook, including the provision that no floating devices would be allowed to set lines for salmon or steelhead were in place.
+The fishery was open under mark-selective retention regulations from April 1-May 6 and May 19-24.
+The daily bag limit for adult Chinook was one hatchery fish for duration of spring season.
+WDFW permanent regulations allowing only hand-casted lines to be used on the Washington shore downstream of Tower Island when the area is open for hatchery spring Chinook, including the provision that no floating devices would be allowed to set lines for salmon or steelhead were in place.

-Season total catch estimates for adult Chinook include 1,223 kept and 485 released from approximately 5,300 angler trips (Table 25).
-ESA impacts associated with this fishery totaled

-0.092%, or 69% of the 0.133% post-season impact guideline for this fishery.
-Kept plus release mortalities totaled 1,271 fish or 82% of allowed.
+Season total catch estimates for adult Chinook include 1,059 kept and 514 released from approximately 8,100 angler trips (Table 25).
+ESA impacts associated with this fishery totaled 0.111%, or 99% of the 0.112% post-season impact allocation for this fishery.
+Kept plus release mortalities totaled 1,110 fish or 115% of allowed.

-Snake River Recreational Fisheries (Washington waters)
+Lower Snake River Recreational Fisheries (Washington waters)